Join Prue as she takes you on a journey through her exhibition. Discover what inspired her and her process, including her theory on colour.

 Wattle #6.
 I would love to keep working on wattle as the season keeps on - my favourite colour is yellow set off with violets and purples.
 My next exhibition will need to be later than October!

 I am loving being back in studio mode and excited to be working towards my coming exhibition YELLOW WORKS.
 So it's autumn yellows now and my first ever sunflower and paper daisy paintings.
 These, plus last spring's wattles should satisfy my love of yellow, for now.

-The artworks showcased below are all still life, pastels on paper and are framed in natural 'Tas Oak', a sample of which is shown at the top of our SHOP page.
+The artworks showcased below are all still life, pastels on paper or board and are framed in natural 'Tas Oak', a sample of which is shown at the top of our SHOP page.

 Fine Art Prints are all printed on 310gsm 100% cotton ragmat, archival quality.

 Print areas vary - all sizes stated below are approximate only.
 Mounted samples supplied for Pear #1, Wattle #1, Wattle #2 and Wattle #5.
 Please note that the price includes presentation pack or delivery in a roll and postage.